giantswarm/docs/src/content/platform-overview/web-interface/app-platform/index.md

 ## Installing an App

 Click on the catalog you'd like to install from.
 Only apps in the Managed catalog will be monitored and managed by us.
+More info about Managed App [here]({{< relref "/platform-overview/app-platform" >}}).

 ![A screenshot of our web interface, showing a list of apps in an app catalog](apps.png)